rhannachi/cluster-nodejs/README.md

 And all these processes will share the same part of our application.\
 This way, we can distribute the load of our application to the number of processes.
+Each process has its own memory with their own V8 engine.

 ![](assets/process-worker.png)